Kamlesh-Chamoli/Test1/README.md

 ```bash
                   Average loan = AVERAGE('Loan_default part 412'[LoanAmount])
 ```
+Line graph added to show "Average Loan by Age group"

 - Step 12 : In the report view, under the insert tab, two text boxes were added to the canvas, in one of them name of the airlines was mentioned & in the other one company's tagline was written.
 - Step 13 : In the report view, under the insert tab, using shapes option from elements group a rectangle was inserted & similarly using image option company's logo was added to the report design area.
 - Step 14 : Calculated column was created in which, customers were grouped into various age groups.